 Creating Better Life-Long Learning Opportunities through Local Partnerships

-The project “Creating Better Life-Long Learning Opportunities through Local Partnerships” aims to contribute to the improvement of the quality and accessibility of skills provision for life-long learning and enhancement of employment opportunities for youth and vulnerable groups in target six regions of Georgia (Tbilisi, Guria, Racha-Lechkhumi, Imereti, Kakheti and Adjara) for further institutionalization and replication of the models and approaches nationwide.
-The project will create access to new educational services in vocational education and training (VET), ensuring sustainable and inclusive development of the VET system and the labour market.
-The project is implemented with the financial support from the European Union (EU) in the strategic partnership with the Ministry of Education, Science, Culture and Sport of Georgia and cooperation with the private sector (hospitality, healthcare, personal services and other sectors) and educational institutions (schools, colleges, training centres).
+The project contributes to the improvement of accessible, high-quality skills provision for life-long learning and the enhancement of employment opportunities for youth and vulnerable groups.
+It creates access to new educational services in vocational education and training (VET), ensuring sustainable and inclusive development of the VET system and the labour market.
+Focused on Georgia's six target (Ajara Autonomous Republic, Tbilisi, Guria, Imereti, Kakheti, Racha-Lechkhumi), the project supports further institutionalization and replication of the models and approaches nationwide.
+It is implemented with the financial support from the European Union (EU), in partnership with the Ministry of Education, Science, Culture and Sport of Georgia, and in cooperation with the private sector (hospitality, healthcare, personal services and other sectors) and educational institutions (schools, colleges, training centres).

 what we do